 Using advanced techniques, Dr. Paholiouk preserves more of your tooth structure during your treatment at Monarch Dental Arts.
 This means your restored tooth will stay healthy and will last longer overall.

-We use modern dental techniques to minimize enamel removal during the filling process, and Dr. Anna uses natural, tooth-colored composite fillings to restore your smile.
+During the filling process, Dr. Anna will conservatively remove only the decayed part of your tooth to restore it.
+She will utilize Biomimetic Dentistry techniques and use BPA-free materials that mimic the natural structure, function, and durability of teeth.
+This approach aims to preserve more of your natural tooth structure and deliver long-lasting results.
 With our dedication to biomimetic dentistry in Rancho Mission Viejo, your newly-restored tooth will look, feel, and function just like it did before your cavity.

 Inlays and onlays are sort of a mix between fillings and crowns.
 They are used when your tooth has been too damaged for a filling, but is healthy enough that a crown is not necessary.
 Similarly to a crown, it takes at least two appointments to get an inlay or an onlay.
 When possible, this is a more conservative way to prepare the tooth and keep more of the healthy tooth structure, and preserve the pulp vitality to avoid root canals.